soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-104.2 Application for approval of construction documents.* ::

 The department shall assign an application number to and docket all applications for approval of construction documents and any amendments thereto filed with it.
 The department shall examine the construction documents promptly after their submission.
 The examination shall be made under the direction of the commissioner for compliance with the provisions of this code and other applicable laws and rules.
 The personnel employed for the examination of construction documents shall be qualified registered design professionals, experienced in building construction and design.
+The department shall provide written notification to owners of adjoining property at the time such application is submitted.